jdlph/Path4GMNS/README.md

 ### *Perform Multimodal Accessibility Evaluation*

-The current implemenation supprts accessibility evaluations for the following three modes.
+The current implemenation under v0.7.0a1 supprts accessibility evaluations for the following three modes.
 More modes will be added in the future to accommodate the full set of allowed uses for links as specified by GMNS.

       1. passenger (i.e., auto)
       2. bike